Table of Contents

 The Summer Solstice and Midnight Sun in late June

 Spending the Summer Solstice in Iceland will be like nothing you’ve ever experienced before.
 While you may think that the sun stays up late in the summer in your home country, in Iceland, the sun stays up nearly the entire day, which is why we reference the Midnight Sun in the summer.
 You can literally still see the sun’s glow at midnight.
-The Midnight Sun is most visible around the Summer Solstice, which is in late June, normally June 21.
+The Midnight Sun is most visible around the Summer Solstice, which is in late June, on June 21.

 To celebrate, Icelanders make a point to take full advantage of the long daylight hours, by enjoying outdoor activities as late as possible.
 There’s also a huge music festival — the largest in the country — in Reykjavik, that takes place every Summer Solstice, the Secret Solstice Festival.